»»»Home «««

 validation

-• self crossing - neither of the wire edges should cross each other.
+• self crossing (recoverable) - none of the wire central lines should cross each other.
 They can coincide though - partially or fully.

 References